Il sabato della scoperta – Who wants a postcard / What’s Benny’s next mission?

 Mostly to cover the time involved to do all of this (and yes, the stamp and postcard price too), as well as the fact that I'd like to send a little money to my parents, you can get the three postcards (Budapest, destination x, Ireland) and two advance mission notices (Oct-Dec, sent immediately and Jan+, sent early December, by e-mail) for US$18.
 This price is the same no matter what country the postcard is being sent to.
 See what this is in your local currency here.

-To get the postcards and mission information just pay here – (by paypal or credit card) and you’ll be given a form to enter your e-mail address, postal address and preferred language of the postcard.
-You’ll immediately be told what the next mission (as well as mini-mission) is in your welcome e-mail!
-I will send all postcards from Budapest in October.
+To get the postcards and mission information just pay here – (Edit: The order is now closed.) and you'll be given a form to enter your e-mail address, postal address and preferred language of the postcard.
+You'll immediately be told what the next mission (as well as mini-mission) is in your welcome e-mail! 🙂 I will send all postcards from Budapest in October.

 Hungarian mission update